-- Instead of filling out all details manually, you can use the 'Copy From' tool to quickly imported from existing vacancies and edit from there.
+Instead of filling out all details manually, you can use the 'Copy From' tool to quickly import from existing vacancies and edit from there.

-- Specify a company, location, department for this job role.
+Specify a company, location, and department for this job role.

 5. Next is the 'Approvers' tab

-- Add Offer Approvers - an applicant will have to be approved by this user before being moved to the 'Accepted' stage and added as an employe.
+Add Offer Approvers - an applicant will have to be approved by this user before being moved to the 'Accepted' stage and added as an employee.

 6. 'Job Information' tab

-- Use our rich text editor to right out the job description.
+Use our rich text editor to write out the job description.
 You can also add files and images into the editor.

 7. 'Questions' tab

-- You can select whether or not you wish for it to be mandatory to upload a covering letter and/or resume.
+You can select whether or not you wish for a covering letter and/or CV to be uploaded.

-- For information on all different question types you can create and how, please see the article: http://help.peoplehr.com/applicant-tracking-system-ats/ats-question-types
+For information on all the different question types you can create and how, please see the article: http://help.peoplehr.com/applicant-tracking-system-ats/ats-question-types

 8. 'Scorecards' tab